 Our TravelWise app has been suspended to take account of the new EU system.
 We apologise for this inconvenience.
 Updated information will continue to be provided on this website.

-Information about the new EU Recommendation (‘traffic lights’ system) which applies to EU / EEA countries is available here.
-Anyone considering travel to Lithuania should check the latest information from the local authorities regarding requirements for international passengers arriving in the country, available here;
+Anyone considering travel to Lithuania should check the latest information from the local authorities regarding requirements for international passengers arriving in the country, available here

-Every traveller arriving into Lithuania by air, sea or land must submit his or her personal data electronically to the staff of the National Public Health Centre (NPHC) as of Tuesday, 15 September.
+Every passenger arriving into Lithuania by air, sea or land must submit his or her personal data electronically to the staff of the National Public Health Centre (NPHC).
 This means that, before boarding a plane, ferry, bus or train, a person will have to fill in a form on the NPHC website and present the confirmation received - the so-called QR code - during boarding.
 Individuals travelling by land, must register with the NPHC within 12 hours from the moment of arrival in the Republic of Lithuania.
 The National Public Health Centre form can be found here.

-Foreign visitors who have to self-isolate upon arrival, but wish to leave Lithuania before the 14-day isolation period has lapsed may do so, but only if they are granted permission by the National Public Health Centre (NPHC).
+Foreign passengers who have to self-isolate upon arrival, but wish to leave Lithuania before the 14-day isolation period has lapsed may do so, but only if they are granted permission by the National Public Health Centre (NPHC).
 Further information can be found here.

 Those who suspect they have the virus need to self-isolate until they receive a negative test result.